google/fscrypt/README.md

       kernel v5.4 or later, but are preferable to version "1" if you don't mind this restriction.

-* "use\_fs\_keyring\_for\_v1\_policies" specifies whether to add keys for v1 encryption policies to the filesystem keyring, rather than to user keyrings.
-This can solve [issues with processes being unable to access encrypted files](#cant-log-in-with-ssh-even-when-users-encrypted-home-directory-is-unlocked).
+* "use\_fs\_keyring\_for\_v1\_policies" specifies whether to add keys for v1
+  encryption policies to the filesystem keyrings, rather than to user keyrings.
+  This can solve [issues with processes being unable to access unlocked encrypted files](#some-processes-cant-access-unlocked-encrypted-files).
   However, it requires kernel v5.4 or later, and it makes unlocking and locking encrypted directories require root.
+(The PAM module will still work.)

   The purpose of this setting is to allow people to take advantage of some of the improvements in Linux v5.4 on encrypted directories that are also compatible with older kernels.
 If you don't need compatibility with older kernels, it's better to not use this setting and instead (re-)create your encrypted directories with `"policy_version": "2"`.

 ## Setting up for login protectors